Sharecare/terraform-modules/README.md

 # Module Repository for Terraform
-Currently works and tested against terraform 0.13 and terraform 0.14
+Currently works and tested against terraform 0.13 and terraform 0.14 modules currently undergoing and upgrade to support terraform 1.x.x

 ### Contributing
 Please install the following